killerBunny8/mentalhealth-project/README.md

 2. Import the project into Android Studio.
 3. Build and run the app on an Android emulator or device.

+For more in-depth setup instructions, [click here to view the setup instructions]().

 ### Firebase Configuration
 - Firebase is used for storing mood entries, journals, and feedback.
 - Ensure Firebase Authentication is enabled.